 Jackie led them carefully through the streets, staying away from the main thourofares whenever possible.

-When they had gone out to the parking lot they saw the BMW motorcycle that the other "biker" had owned, and Gary got the sense that Jackie was fighting down the urge to shoot out the tires.
+the BMW motorcycle that the other "biker" had owned, and Gary got the

 When they finally arrived at the garage Jackie slowly, almost reluctantly stepped off the chopper, and stroked it, almost lovingly, while looking it over for dings and imperfections.